LeonardoZV/spark-connectors/spark-connectors-aws-sqs/README.md

 # Spark Connectors - AWS SQS Sink
 A custom sink provider for Apache Spark that sends the contents of a dataframe to AWS SQS.
+It supports the [SQS Extended Client](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-s3-messages.html).

 It grabs the content of the first column of the dataframe and sends it to an AWS SQS queue.
 It needs the following parameters:
 - **region** of the queue.
 Default us-east-2.
 - **name** of the queue.
 - **batch size** so we can group N messages in one call.
 Default 10.
 - **queueOwnerAWSAccountId** aws account of the sqs queue.
 Needed if the sqs account is in a different account than the spark job.
 Optional argument.
-- **useSqsExtendedClient** if you want to use the [SQS Extended Client](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-extended-client.html) to send messages larger than 256KB.
+- **useSqsExtendedClient** if you want to use the SQS Extended Client to send messages larger than 256KB.
 Default false.
 - **bucketName** when using the sqs extended client, you need to specify the bucket name where the messages will be stored.
 - **payloadSizeThreshold** when using the sqs extended client, you need to specify the threshold size in bytes.
 Default 256KB.
 ```java